awsdocs/amazon-s3-developer-guide/doc_source/HostingWebsiteOnS3Setup.md

 1. Choose **Add Bucket Policy**\.

-1. Copy the following bucket policy, and then paste it in the Bucket Policy Editor\.
+1. To host a website, your bucket must have public read access\.
+It is intentional that everyone in the world will have read access to this bucket\.
+Copy the following bucket policy, and then paste it in the Bucket Policy Editor\.

    ```
     1. {